running-fish/finagle-exploration/README.md

 This is a test-bed for carrying out experiments with finagle basics.

+Different experiments are carried out in separate branches.
+To keep these experiments distict, these will not be merged to master.
+Exercise caution when cleaning out branches.

 There are two main classes:
 * HttpClient
 * HttpServer